brandoluu/cse15l-lab-reports/lab-report-1-week-2.md

 #### **Part 1**:
-The first thing to do is to download [VSCode](https://code. visualstudio.com/download) or install an IDE with a terminal

-* After downloading it, open it and it should look something like this:
+The first thing to do is to download [VSCode](https://code. visualstudio.com/download) or install an IDE with a terminal.
+After downloading it, open it and it should look something like this:

 ![VScode image](VSCODE.png)